Heritage Crafts

 Issues affecting the viability

-• Training issues: there are no trainees in the craft.
+• Training issues: there are very few trainees in the craft.

-• Training issues/business issues: cost of training an apprentice and their wages, whilst also paying full time employees still have two full time people.
+• Training issues/business issues: the cost of training an apprentice and their wages can be prohibitive for a small business

 • Market issues: competition from low-wage economies in Pakistan and India.